1 0

 Synopsis:

 This eBook or article aims to give a short overview of traditional Māori Furniture and tools.
-Garden tools – the hoe or paddle – are one of the focuses—Māori-inspired shapes, forms and patterns for hardwood chairs and side tables.
-I also include ideas for a mild steel side or coffee table—concepts at the end.
+Garden tools, such as the hoe or paddle, are one of the focuses—Māori-inspired shapes, forms, and patterns for hardwood chairs and side tables.
+I also include ideas for a mild steel side table or coffee table—concepts are provided at the end.

-Additionally, the resource could be used for the new Technology Curriculum NCEA Level 1 (New Zealand), which will be implemented in 2024.
+Additionally, the resource could be used for the new Technology Curriculum NCEA Level 1 (New Zealand), which is scheduled to be implemented in 2024.
 Secondary school students and teachers could find this resource valuable for research and design inspiration.
 It includes a summary of the history of Māori furniture and Māori gardening tools, with a strong focus on embedding Mātauranga Māori (Māori Knowledge).

 Introduction:

-I look at traditional Māori tools and furniture and then explore contemporary approaches, I then move on to contemporary design using AI (Midjourney) for furniture and garden tool design.
+I examine traditional Māori tools and furniture, and then explore contemporary approaches.
+I then move on to contemporary design using AI (Midjourney) for furniture and garden tool design.
 Don’t miss out on the excellent modern AI-inspired images at the end – carved wooden chairs, garden tools, and carving tools.

 Traditional Māori Tools

 Tools are related to furniture making.
-So, I start by looking at Māori farming tools.
+I start by examining Māori farming tools.
 For hundreds of years, Māori worked the land to produce food.
-I also look at Māori furniture-making tools – specifically carving tools.
-I look at traditional carving tools and how they relate to Māori culture.
-Māori spirituality and culture are deeply embedded in Māori art, sculpture, and furniture – always conveying a more profound message.
-Māori carvings and art are synonymous with Māori design.
+I also examine Māori furniture-making tools, specifically carving tools.
+I examine traditional carving tools and their relationship to Māori culture.
+Māori spirituality and culture are deeply embedded in Māori art, sculpture, and furniture, always conveying a more profound message.
+Māori carvings and art are inextricably linked to Māori design.
 I showcase some contemporary Māori designs.
-I also show the power of AI to use Māori-inspired ideas to create furniture, carving tools, and more.
+I also demonstrate the power of AI to utilise Māori-inspired ideas in creating furniture, carving tools, and more.

 IMAGE: I have taken this photo of the Māori garden at the Hamilton Gardens in New Zealand (2015).
 See the extravagant decorative carvings and painted patterns—aesthetics combined with storytelling.
 The images and patterns encrypt Māori culture, spirituality, and genealogy (whakapapa).
 Credit: Author.